david-valdivia/WEBHOOK-SERVER-FOR-DEBUG/readme.md

-# Webhook Tester
+# Webhook Testing Server

-A modern application for testing, debugging, and monitoring webhooks and APIs with dynamic endpoints and customizable responses.
+A modern, scalable application for testing, debugging, and monitoring webhooks and APIs with dynamic endpoints and customizable responses.
+Built with a clean MVC architecture, Vue.js frontend, and English throughout.

 ![Endpoints Panel](webhook1.png) ![Response Configuration](webhook2.png)

 ## Features